South Shell Park Shoreline Rehabilitation

 Construction timeline and impact

-Construction will begin on September 3, 2024, weather permitting, and last for four months.
-Timing work at the end of summer is necessary in order to meet in-water work environmental protection requirements.
+Construction began September 3, 2024, weather permitting, it is expected to last for four months.
+Timing work at the end of summer was necessary in order to meet in-water work environmental protection requirements.
 The park trail, playground and parking lot will be closed during this time for safety.
 Alternative parking is available at North Shell Park.

 Eleven trees will be removed to facilitate construction.
 Native meadow grasses will be planted to replicate the conditions found at natural Bank Swallow colonies along Lake Ontario.